Dwight McNeil

-Club career

 Early life

-McNeil was born in Rochdale, Greater Manchester to parents Tracy and Matty McNeil, who was a professional footballer in the English Football League for Macclesfield Town and Stockport County.
-He has two younger siblings, Baillie and Chiara, and he attended the Oasis Academy in Oldham.
-He regularly watched his father play in non-league for Hyde United and first started playing football at the JJB Sports centre in Trafford.
+Dwight James Matthew McNeil was born on 22 November 1999 in Rochdale, Greater Manchester, to parents Tracy and Matty McNeil, who is a former professional footballer.
+McNeil has two younger siblings, Baillie and Chiara, and he attended the Oasis Academy in Oldham.
+He regularly watched his father play in non-League football for Hyde United and first started playing football at the JJB Sports centre in Trafford.
 It was there that scouts from Bolton Wanderers pursued him for a trial, but after initial rejections from his parents, Bolton eventually got their way and he started training with them.

+Club career

+Early career

 At age five, he was offered the chance to join the academy at Manchester United, the club he supported as a child.
 He stayed in the United academy until the age of 14 when he started struggling for game time and was subsequently released.

-Burnley

 Within a week of his release, McNeil went on trial at the Burnley Academy.
 In July 2016, he was rewarded with a two-year scholarship and was a regular member of the under-18 squad and occasionally played for the Development Squad.
-In February 2018, he travelled with the first team squad for the Premier League game against Swansea City but failed to make the match-day squad.
+In February 2018, he travelled with the first-team squad for the Premier League match against Swansea City but failed to make the match-day squad.
 On 10 April 2018, following the end of his scholarship, he signed a professional two-year contract with the option of a third year in the club's favour.
-On 13 May 2018, he made his first team debut in the final match of the 2017–18 season when he replaced Aaron Lennon as a late substitute in the 2–1 home defeat to AFC Bournemouth.
+On 13 May 2018, he made his first-team debut in the final match of the 2017–18 season when he replaced Aaron Lennon as a late substitute in the 2–1 home defeat to AFC Bournemouth.
 McNeil scored his first goal for the club in a 2–0 home win against West Ham United on 30 December 2018.
 On 16 October 2020, McNeil signed a new long-term contract at Burnley, keeping him at the club until 2024.

 Everton

 On 28 July 2022, McNeil signed for Premier League club Everton on a five-year contract.
 Burnley and Everton came to an agreement for a transfer fee reportedly in the region of £20 million, including potential add-ons.
 On 6 August, McNeil made his debut for the club in a 1–0 loss against Chelsea in the Premier League.
 On 1 October 2022, McNeil scored his first goal for Everton in a 2–1 away win over Southampton.
+On 28 September 2024, McNeil scored a brace against Crystal Palace, helping Everton defeat Crystal Palace 2–1 to get the club's first win of the season.